-Also as an SOP for quality control check regarding the instruments that are shipped back to your company after calibration, perform what we call a functional check.
+Also as an SOP for quality control check regarding the instruments that are shipped back to your company after calibration, perform what we call a functionality or intermediate check.

 Even it is newly calibrated, the handling as I stated above, during the transport can have an effect on its calibration, therefore it is mandatory to perform a functionality check once you have received the caliper.

 Use a known sample, with a known data, where the caliper is being used before it was shipped out for calibration and measure it again.
 If the result is within your expectation then it is ok.

 Do not forget to document this.
 You may also include in your documentation on how you perform a review or assessment regarding the calibration certificate.